-After admiring the amazing view over the Algarve (up to Cape St. Vincent), go to Monchique and lose yourself in the alleyways surrounding the church street.
+After admiring the amazing view over the Algarve (up to Cape St. Vincent), go to Monchique and lose yourself in the alleys surrounding the church street.

 To explore the surrounding area you should take the mills walking route (10 km – 3 hours).
 Throughout this route you’ll see the Convent of Nossa Senhora do Desterro and the Mill of Poucochinho.

-After lunch, continue to the small village of Alvor and enjoy its alleyways and the main church.
+After lunch, continue to the small village of Alvor and enjoy its alleys and the main church.